YottaDB/YDBDoc/ProgGuide/functions.rst

 $ZMESSAGE() provides a tool for examining the message and/or mnemonic associated with a particular message code as reported in $ZSTATUS.

-The $ZSTATUS Intrinsic Special Variable holds the message code and the message of the last non-Direct Mode YottaDB/GT.M error.
-For more information on $ZSTATUS, refer "Intrinsic Special Variables".
+The $ZSTATUS Intrinsic Special Variable holds the message code and the message of the last non-Direct Mode YottaDB error.
+For more information on $ZSTATUS, refer `"Intrinsic Special Variables" <https://docs.yottadb.com/ProgrammersGuide/isv.html>`_.

 ++++++++++++++++++++++++
 Examples of $ZMESSAGE()